 Increased demand for high-quality galvanized steel spurred a second galvanizing line (CGL2) that began operating in 1998.
 The two virtually identical lines brought the plant’s total production capability to over 1.1 million tons annually.

 Anticipating the demands of the 2025 CAFE standards, U. S. Steel and Kobe Steel recognized automakers will need materials that reduce vehicle mass while improving safety.
-The companies invested more than $400 million in PRO-TEC’s Continuous Annealing Line (CAL) launched in 2013.
+The companies invested in PRO-TEC’s Continuous Annealing Line (CAL) launched in 2013.

 The CAL creates some of the most advanced cold-rolled, high-strength steel in the world, manipulating steel’s physical properties to enhance strength and formability.